If you’re wondering what golf irons to buy, you may be looking into the different types of irons out there.

 Now that we solved the mystery of what are the different types of golf irons, let’s dig a little deeper, shall we?
 The thing about golf irons is that quality gear doesn’t come cheap.
 You see where this is going, right?
 If you’re a total beginner, buying very expensive irons may be tempting, yet the price is not necessarily a metric to look after when shopping for irons.

 The ideal set of irons must fit your swing style (and your game generally speaking) like a custom-made suit.
-The point being, you must choose your gear to match your skill level; that’s very important, especially for beginners.
+The point is, you must choose your gear to match your skill level; that’s very important, especially for beginners.
 For example, if you’re shopping for a highly expensive set of players’ irons and your handicap is over 20, forget about it, this is like driving a Ferrari 458 on a dirt track.

 Here’s the deal: there are 3 types of golf irons: super game improvement irons, game improvement irons, and players irons.
 Players’ irons are designed by experts for highly skilled players, and they can be used and struck correctly only by golf pros.
 Average golfers do best with game improvement irons, as these babies are built to deliver straighter and longer shots even if you fail to hit the ball with the sweet spot.